SiaFoundation/docs/renting/setting-up-renterd/macos.md

 ![](../../.gitbook/assets/renterd-install-screenshots/macos/01-renterd-brew-install.png)

-To confirm `renterd` has been installed correctly run the following:
+To confirm `renterd` has been installed correctly, run the following:

 ```console
 renterd version